 Lump sum mortgage payments are great, some mortgages will let you do it in little chunks through out the year others will only let you do it on the anniversary of the loan.

-Ours was flexible so when money showed up, we put it on the mortgage.
-For us, the lump sum was based on the total of the mortgage.
-That’s a lot of extra money you can put down, if you can find the funds.
+Ours was flexible, so when money showed up, we put it on the mortgage.
+For us, the lump sum was based on the mortgage total.
+That’s a lot of extra money you can put down if you can find the funds.

 Changing Mortgage Rate and Term

-We went with a 10 year fixed rate mortgage at first. at a rate of 5%, it was a high rate for the times, but I thought rates would be going up and I din’t want to get caught like so many people did in the early 80’s.
-I was not going to lose this house, so I sacrificed cost for certainty.
+At first, we went with a 10-year fixed-rate mortgage at a rate of 5%.
+It was a high rate for the times, but I thought rates would be going up, and I didn’t want to get caught like so many people did in the early 1980s.
+I would not lose this house, so I sacrificed cost for certainty.

-Looking back it wasn’t the smartest financial decision but I’ve never dwelled on it.
+Looking back, it wasn’t the smartest financial decision, but I’ve never dwelled on it.
 You do your best at the time.
-Move on… While we were doing everything else we kept putting money into a separate account for our lump sum payment.
-Our focus was simple it was to sock away as much as possible to get as close as we could to 15%.
+Move on.
+While we were doing everything else, we kept putting money into a separate account for our lump sum payment.
+Our focus was simple: to sock away as much as possible to get as close as we could to 15%.

-Once we were 2 years in to making extra payments we jumped out of our 10 year and got into a 4 year mortgage cutting our rate down to 3%.
-We had to pay to get out of it but it made sense financially and emotionally.
+Once we were two years into making extra payments, we jumped out of our 10-year mortgage and got into a 4-year mortgage, cutting our rate down to 3%.
+We had to pay to get out of it, but it made sense financially and emotionally.

 A Strange Problem at the End

-All of a sudden (Ok, not ALL of a sudden, more like 5 years in the making, “all of a sudden”), I realized if I put down any more we would have it paid off earlier than we expected.
-I called the bank and asked, what happens if I pay it off before the term was up.
+All of a sudden (OK, not ALL of a sudden, more like 5 years in the making, “all of a sudden”), I realized that if I put down any more, we would have it paid off earlier than we expected.
+I called the bank and asked what would happen if I paid it off before the term was up.

 They checked.
-I would owe 3 months of interest on the original amount of the loan.
-Even though I was paying it off it didn’t matter.
+I would owe three months of interest on the loan’s original amount.
+Even though I was paying it off, it didn’t matter.

-To the bank, you are closing the loan before the term and that means more charges for you.
-So we stopped our payments and took it down to our normal mortgage amount.
+To the bank, closing the loan before the term means more charges.
+So we stopped our payments and reduced our mortgage amount to our normal amount.

 Making Mortgage Free Our Focus and Priority #1

-This should have really been the first one because it is truly the most important.
-Really the biggest factor in our paid off mortgage was deciding to make it our #1 priority.
-Our kids were young and we were in a new house.
-We decided to enjoy this unique time of life as new parents and new home owners.
+This should have been the first one because it is truly the most important.
+The biggest factor in our paid-off mortgage was deciding to make it our #1 priority.
+Our kids were young, and we were in a new house.
+We decided to enjoy this unique time of life as new parents and new homeowners.

-This meant that bonuses, tax refunds, gifts, everything we got went towards paying off the mortgage .
-It meant a lot of sacrifices over the past 6 years.
-We were really boring for 6 years.
-At least that’s the way I felt.
-Our lazer focus was on paying this mortgage off.
-Everything else was in second place to that.
+This meant that bonuses, tax refunds, gifts, everything we got went towards paying off the mortgage.
+It meant a lot of sacrifices over the past six years.
+We were really boring for six years—at least that’s how I felt.
+Our laser focus was on paying this mortgage off.
+Everything else was second place to that.

-Hand me downs, learning to make better homemade pizza so we didn’t order out (seriously I have an awesome dough recipe if you want it), taking in cans for the change….
+Hand-me-downs, learning to make better homemade pizza so we didn’t order out (seriously, I have an awesome dough recipe if you want it), and taking in cans for the change.

 You get the idea.
 Nothing was beneath us.